qdrant/landing_page/qdrant-landing/content/documentation/cloud/hybrid-cloud.md

 ## Installation

-To set up your Hybrid Cloud, open the Qdrant Cloud Console at [cloud.qdrant.io](https://cloud.qdrant.io).
+To set up Hybrid Cloud, open the Qdrant Cloud Console at [cloud.qdrant.io](https://cloud.qdrant.io).
 On the dashboard, select **Hybrid Cloud Regions**, and then select **Create**.

 You can then enter:

+- Name: A name for the Private Region
-- Name: The Kubernetes namespace for the operator and agent.
-Once you select a name, you can't change it.
+- Kubernetes Namespace: The Kubernetes namespace for the operator and agent.
+Once you select a namespace, you can't change it.
 - Agent version: The version of the Qdrant cloud agent.
 - Operator version: Version of the Kubernetes operator.